kevinmartinjos/lonesword.github.io/_posts/2015-11-10-pomodoros-for-programming.md

 - productivity
 ---

 According to lifehacker, [the pomodoro technique](http://lifehacker.com/5890829/most-popular-productivity-method-the-pomodoro-technique?trending_test_d&utm_expid=66866090-62.H_y_0o51QhmMY_tue7bevQ.4&utm_referrer=https%3A%2F%2Fwww.google.co.in%2F) came out as the most popular productivity method.
 I've been using this neat little technique since college.
 And now work.
 Pomodoros for exam prep was easy - you sit in front of the book while the clock is ticking and you go for a walk when it isn't.
-But using pomodoros for programming turned out to be slightly more complicated that.
+But using pomodoros for programming turned out to be slightly more complicated than that.
 Here's what I found:

   1. Do NOT use pomodoros for debugging.
 You cannot estimate when you will figure out what is causing that bug.
 It can take anything between 2 hours to 2 days.